MistyCommunity/Documentation/src/content/apis/api-reference/all-functions.md

 When you are done having Misty recognize faces, call StopFaceRecognition.

-Arguments:
+Arguments
 * None

-Returns:
+Returns
-* Result (boolean) - Returns true if there are no errors related to this command.
+* Result (boolean) - Returns `true` if there are no errors related to this command.

 ### StopFaceDetection - BETA
 Stops Misty's detection of faces in her line of vision.

-Arguments:
+Arguments
 * None

-Returns:
+Returns
-* Result (boolean) - Returns true if there are no errors related to this command.
+* Result (boolean) - Returns `true` if there are no errors related to this command.

 ### CancelFaceTraining - BETA
 Halts face training that is currently in progress.
 A face training session stops automatically, so you do not need to use the CancelFaceTraining command unless you want to abort a training that is in progress.

-Arguments:
+Arguments
 * None

-Returns:
+Returns
-* Result (boolean) - Returns true if there are no errors related to this command.
+* Result (boolean) - Returns `true` if there are no errors related to this command.

 ### StopFaceRecognition - BETA
 Stops the process of Misty recognizing a face she sees.

-Arguments:
+Arguments
 * None

-Returns:
+Returns
-* Result (boolean) - Returns true if there are no errors related to this command.
+* Result (boolean) - Returns `true` if there are no errors related to this command.

 ### GetLearnedFaces - BETA
 Obtains a list of the names of faces on which Misty has been successfully trained.

-Arguments:
+Arguments
 * None

-Returns:
+Returns
 * Result (array) - A list of the user-supplied names for faces that Misty has been trained to recognize.

 ### ClearLearnedFaces - BETA
 Removes records of previously trained faces from Misty's memory.

-Arguments:
+Arguments
 * None

-Returns:
+Returns
-* Result (boolean) - Returns true if there are no errors related to this command.
+* Result (boolean) - Returns `true` if there are no errors related to this command.

 ## Beta - Head Movement